 - Step 18: Test the Redirect

-- Step 20: Disable Weak Protocols and Ciphers
+- Step 20: Disable Weak Protocols and Cipher with IIS Crypto

-- Step 21: Harden Cipher Suites, Use IIS Crypto (Optional)
+- Step 21: Harden Cipher Suites with IIS Crypto

 - Step 22: Enable OCSP Stapling (Optional)